grantmcdermott/duckreg/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Behind the scenes, **duckreg** has compressed the original dataset down from
+Behind the scenes, **dbreg** has compressed the original dataset down from
 nearly 40,000 observations to only 210, before running the final (weighted)
 regression on this much smaller data object.
 This compression procedure trick
 follows [Wang _et. al. (2021)](https://doi.org/10.48550/arXiv.2102.11297) and
 effectively allows us to compute on a much lighter object, saving time and
 memory.
-We can can confirm that it still gives the same result as running
+We can confirm that it still gives the same result as running
 `fixest::feols` on the full dataset:

 ```r